Jernskegg/ci-portfolio-project-2/README.md

    ## code validation

-   Code was validated using W3 html and JigSaw css validator without warning or errors.
+   Code was validated using W3 for html, JigSaw for css and Jshint for javaScript without warning or errors.

    ## test cases (user story based with screenshots)